jeaye/blog.jeaye.com/_drafts/clojure-keywords.md

 can't reorganize, or you need to avoid the require for another reason, then the
 #3 form can be used.
 Similarly, within your `config.edn`, you'll use form #3,
 since you likely have no requires.

+### Grouped keywords
+Syntactically, grouped keywords (my own terminology) are namespaced keywords, but they're not tied to a valid namespace.
+Instead, the namespace segment is used for some logical grouping.
+Datomic uses this for grouping attributes, like `:db/id` and `:user/name`.
+You can distinguish this form #5 usage from form #3, since the namespace portion for form #5 will usually only be a single segment.
+That's not guaranteed, however, since `:ninja.kitten/milk` is entirely valid, even if the namespace `ninja.kitten` doesn't exist.

+**Recommendation:** Avoid these in most situations, but use them where idiomatic.
+Given that you may want specs for these keywords anyway, I would recommend replacing `:db/id` with `::db/id` and building a `my-app.db` namespace with the correct specs, but use good judgement.

 ### TODO
 specific cases like honeysql